Toilal/python-cfssl-cli/README.rst

 Python CFSSL CLI
 ================

-This CLI tool allows you to interact with a remote CFSSL server using Python.
+This CLI tool allows you to generate certificates from a remote CFSSL server.

 CFSSL is CloudFlare's open source toolkit for everything TLS/SSL.
 CFSSL is used by CloudFlare for their internal Certificate Authority infrastructure and for all of